defano/wyldcard/README.md

 `abs` | Returns the absolute value of the given numerical argument.
 `numToChar` | Returns the character value associated with the given character _codepoint_.
 The actual mapping between numbers and characters will depend on the character encoding used by the system, but `numToChar` is always assured to be the inverse of `charToNum`
 `charToNum` | Return the numerical _codepoint_ associated with the given character.
 The actual mapping between characters and numbers will depend on the character encoding used by the system, but `charToNum` is always assured to be the inverse of `numToChar`
 `value` | Evaluates the given factor as a HyperTalk expression and returns the result.
 Example: `the value of ("3" & "*4")` yields 12.
+`length` | Returns the number of characters in the value of the given expression.
+Example: `the length of "Hello World!"` yields 12.

 ### User-defined Functions